 The position vacated by VS Paypa upon his retirement was taken over by SPUC Sabbath School director, Pastor Leonardo R Asoy.
 Young and brilliant, LR Asoy gained the trust of his constituents.
 The brethren and workers of DM elatedly welcomed him.

 In his short term of six months (July-December 2003) 1,847 persons were baptized and two church companies were formed.
 DM was also able to own a brand new Toyota Grandia, as well as construct the president’s house within the compound.

-Presently, Pastor Robert G. Jimenez serves as president.
-Working with him are Pastor Jose G. Castromayor as executive secretary and Daniel R. Iyo as treasurer.
+Succeeding Pr.
+VS Paypa was Pr.
+Robert G. Jimenez who served as president from June 2003.
+Working with him were Pr.
+Jose G. Castromayor as executive secretary and Daniel R. Iyo as treasurer.

 In July 2004, only a few months into his term of office, the court dismissed a case involving a church school in favor of DM.

 RG Jimenez spends more time in the field emphasizing the message of stewardship.
 The stewardship program long before introduced and forgotten, is gaining momentum.
 Financially, the Mission is gaining progress, as brethren are encouraged to fulfill their monetary obligations.
 Slowly yet surely the construction of the office—very soon the ground floor will be finished and the administration can transfer there temporarily—continues toward completion.

 As June 2004, statistical report shows a record of 272 organized churches, 208 church companies, and 85,230 members.